20 injured in Milwaukee shootings after Bucks playoff game - NewsBreak

 20 injured in Milwaukee shootings after Bucks playoff game

-MILWAUKEE (AP) — Twenty people were injured in two shootings in downtown Milwaukee near an entertainment district where thousands had been watching the Bucks play the Celtics in Game 6 of the NBA’s Eastern Conference semifinals, authorities said.
+MILWAUKEE (AP) — Twenty people were injured in two shootings in downtown Milwaukee near an entertainment district where thousands had been watching the Bucks lose to the Boston Celtics in Game 6 of the NBA’s Eastern Conference semifinals, authorities said.

 None of the injuries from either shooting after Friday night’s game were believed to be life-threatening.

-The first shooting, involving three victims, occurred adjacent to the Deer District — an entertainment district with numerous bars and restaurants where large crowds often assemble to watch major sporting events.
+The first shooting, involving three victims, occurred adjacent to the Deer District — an entertainment area with numerous bars and restaurants where large crowds often assemble to watch major sporting events.

 Seventeen more people were injured in a second shooting about two hours later, which happened a few blocks away.
 Ten people were taken into custody and nine guns were recovered, WTMJ-TV reported.

-Note: This story has been updated to correct the age of one of the people shot to 30, not 3Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.